jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-auto.md

-See the corresponding sample [guide](guides/boot-configuration.html) and [code](https://github.com/spring-projects/spring-boot-data-geode/tree/1.7.4/spring-geode-samples/intro/getting-started/boot/configuration) to see Spring Boot auto-configuration for VMware GemFire in action.
+See the corresponding sample [guide](guides/boot-configuration.html) and [code](https://github.com/spring-projects/spring-boot-data-geode/tree/1.7.4/spring-geode-samples/intro/getting-started/boot/configuration) to see Spring Boot auto-configuration for [vmware-gemfire-name] in action.

 ### Customizing Auto-configuration

-You might ask, “How do I customize the auto-configuration provided by SBDG if I do not explicitly declare the annotation?”
+You might ask, “How do I customize the auto-configuration provided by [spring-boot-gemfire-name] if I do not explicitly declare the annotation?”

 For example, you may want to customize the member’s name.
 You know that the [`@ClientCacheApplication`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/ClientCacheApplication.html) annotation provides the [`name`](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/config/annotation/EnableGemFireProperties.html#name--) attribute so that you can set the client member’s name.
-However, SBDG has already implicitly declared the `@ClientCacheApplication` annotation through auto-configuration on your behalf.
+However, [spring-boot-gemfire-name] has already implicitly declared the `@ClientCacheApplication` annotation through auto-configuration on your behalf.
 What do you do?

-In this case, SBDG supplies a few additional annotations.
+In this case, [spring-boot-gemfire-name] supplies a few additional annotations.

 For example, to set the (client or peer) member’s name, you can use the `@UseMemberName` annotation: